-Congress should not mandate a performance tax on free, local radio stations that would jeopardize local jobs, prevent new artists from breaking into the recording business and harm the 271 million Americans who rely on local radio.
+Congress should not mandate a performance tax on free, local radio stations that would jeopardize local jobs, prevent new artists from breaking into the recording business and harm the hundreds of millions of Americans who rely on local radio.

 For nearly a century, record labels and performers have thrived from airplay - which is essentially free advertising - from local radio stations.
 But as the big record labels struggle to keep profit margins high, they are urging Congress to impose a tax on these local radio stations that are, ironically, their greatest promotional tool.

-This Congress, as in previous Congresses, legislation backed by the record labels has been introduced that would impose a new fee on local radio stations simply for airing music on the radio.
-Both the so-called Fair Play Fair Pay Act and the PROMOTE Act could financially cripple local radio stations, harming the millions of listeners who rely on local radio for news, emergency information, weather updates and entertainment every day.
+Each Congress, the record labels push policymakers to impose a new fee on local radio stations simply for airing music on the radio.
+This would financially cripple local radio stations, harming the millions of listeners who rely on local radio for news, emergency information, weather updates and entertainment every day.

 Broadcasters have consistently demonstrated good faith in working with the record labels to try to resolve the performance tax issue through private discussions.
-In the past few years, numerous radio companies and record labels have negotiated private deals of their own that compensate copyright owners and performers, demonstrating the ability of the marketplace to best address the issue.
+In the last several years, numerous radio companies and record labels have negotiated private deals that compensate copyright owners and performers, demonstrating the ability of the marketplace to best address the issue.

-Broadcasters are firmly opposed to a government-imposed performance tax, but stand ready to work with Congress and the music industry on a balanced music licensing proposal that promotes innovation and recognizes the benefit to artists and listeners of radio's free, locally-focused platform.
+Please stand up for your local radio listeners by supporting the Local Radio Freedom Act, which opposes a performance tax.
+Congress should not enact a government-imposed performance tax on local radio.
+Broadcasters stand ready to work with Congress and the music industry on a balanced music licensing proposal that promotes innovation and recognizes the benefit to artists and listeners of radio's free, locally focused platform.